There are many causes of sexual health concerns for men.

 I truly believe that every man want to be the hero of his relationship or family.

-- Sexually compulsive behavior including sex, pornography use, and masturbation
+Sexually compulsive behavior/ out of control behavior including sex, pornography use, and masturbation